W. I. M. Seneviratne: Background

 W.I.M Seneviratne was born to a family of paddy farmers in Kobeigane, Kurunegala.
 Seneviratne studied up to his Ordinary Levels at Parakrama Maha Vidyalaya in Kobeigana.
-Having wanted to join the Sri Lanka Army since childhood, Seneviratne enlisted in the Army 1987, joining the 7th Battalion of the Sri Lanka Light Infantry.
+Having wanted to join the Sri Lanka Army since childhood, Seneviratne enlisted in the Army in 1987, joining the 7th Battalion of the Sri Lanka Light Infantry.
 After receiving training at the Army Training School in Maduru Oya, Seneviratne served in Trincomalee, Ampara and Jaffna during the course of the Sri Lankan Civil War.
 He was injured three times, twice at Elephant Pass and once at Palaly.

 After being under the control of the militant Liberation Tigers of Tamil Eelam (Tamil Tigers) organization since the late 1980s, Jaffna, the largest city in the north of Sri Lanka was liberated by the Sri Lanka Army in 1995.
-Seneviratne was assigned to the 51st Division as a member of the Army Quick Reaction Team (QRT) in Jaffna, which consisted of motorbike mounted troops.
+Seneviratne was assigned to the 51st Division as a member of the Army Quick Reaction Team (QRT) in Jaffna, which consisted of motorbike-mounted troops.